alphagov/govuk-import-export-prototype/start/find-overseas-business-opportunities.markdown

 start_button:
   url: /
   label: Start now
-  will_continue_on: the Exporting is Great website
+  will_continue_on: on the Exporting is Great website
 ---
 {% contentfor intro %}